 The UK Bar offers one of the most rewarding, exciting, and challenging careers available.
 From a closing speech in a silent courtroom to negotiating new contract terms or cross-examining a witness, no two days are the same.
+The varied nature of barrister work is one of its biggest draws for many.

-To complete the academic component of becoming a barrister in England and Wales, you will need to be a graduate with at least a 2:2 grade in an undergraduate degree.
-If your degree isn’t a qualifying one, or you studied any subject other than law, you’ll need to complete the Graduate Diploma in Law (GDL) course – often referred to as the law conversion course.
+To complete the academic component of becoming a barrister in England and Wales, you will need to be a graduate with at least a 2:2 grade in an undergraduate degree (though the vast majority of successful candidates will achieve a strong 2:1 or above).

 Your academic component must cover the seven foundations of legal knowledge and the skills associated with graduate legal work, such as legal research.